youshido-php/GraphQL/README.md

 }
 ```

-In order to make it work we need to update our `router.php` as well:
+In order to make it work we need to update our `index.php` as well:
 ```php
 <?php